 Betterment charges a 0.25% yearly fee for its digital plan which has access to customer service, automated portfolio management, and all of its web tools.
 This level of plan also gives customers access to one phone consultation per year with Betterment’s experts.
 If a client has over $2 million in assets with Betterment, the client does not pay a fee over $2 million.

 Betterment has account minimums for premium plans but offers clients unlimited calls with Betterment’s team of financial planners.
-The minimum account balance for a premium plan is $100,000 with an annual fee of 0.40%, but the exchange-traded fund (ETF) management fees range from 0.09% to 0.17%.
-For people who have a more complicated financial situation and want to discuss their strategy with a CFP, this plan is for you.
+The minimum account balance for a premium plan is $100,000 with an annual fee of 0.40%, but the exchange-traded funds (ETF) management fees range from 0.09% to 0.17%.
+For people who have a more complicated financial situation including exchange-traded funds, and want to discuss their strategy with a CFP, this plan is for you.

 - Personal Capital